 When a South Texas cold snap hits, it usually does not last long, but it can expose every weak point in a heating system fast.
-That is where hyper heat mini split benefits stand out.
+That is where the hyper heat mini split benefits stand out.
 If you want efficient cooling for most of the year and reliable heating when temperatures dip, a hyper heat system solves a problem that standard heat pumps do not always handle as well.

 For homeowners in Corpus Christi and across South Texas, the appeal is simple.
 You are not shopping for heat the same way someone in the Midwest is.
 You need a system that cools efficiently through long hot months, still heats dependably in winter, and does not drive up operating costs just because the weather turned colder than usual for a few days.